 Alternatively, you may submit an application without identifying a faculty supervisor.
 Your application will assessed by a committee to determine whether you meet basic eligibility criteria and then will be made available to all the faculty for consideration.
 However, a targeted approach is more likely to lead to a successful application.

-- Once you have secured a supervisor from the list of program faculty, or decided to apply without identifying a supervisor, download and complete the application form, and send in supporting documentation (see required application documents, above) by postal mail, preferably collected and sent in one package.
-The program’s postal mailing address is at the end of this page.
+- Once you have secured a supervisor from the list of program faculty, or decided to apply without identifying a supervisor,

 - Once you have an arrangement with a supervisor, we will assist you in the university-specific process for admissions (UBC or SFU, depending on your supervisor’s affiliation).
+Apply on-line at either UBC or SFU, making sure that you apply to the University where you would like to study or where your potential supervisor has a faculty position.

 - For qualified students, NSERC-CREATE scholarship applications will be considered following your acceptance to the program.
 Students apply for the scholarship with the assistance of their supervisor.